Charles Nicholas Pallmer: MP for Surrey, (1826–30)

 In the June 1826 general election Pallmer, standing as a Whig, was returned as MP for Surrey.
 He again played a leading role in promoting the interests of West Indies planters, lobbying for compensation for slave owners in the event of abolition.
 He defended the tax advantages enjoyed by West Indian over East Indian sugar and, in January 1829, led a delegation to the prime minister, the Duke of Wellington, to lobby for a reduction in sugar duties.
 While sympathetic for some measure of parliamentary reform, Pallmer opposed Catholic emancipation, believing that the Protestant constitution would be endangered by the government's Catholic Relief Bill.

 He did not contest the 1830 general election, and retired from politics.
 Citing health problems, the real reason appeared to be his mounting debts.

 Later life

 Pallmer had clearly been living above his means and had accumulated large debts.
 He left for France in March 1831, and was declared bankrupt a month later.
 While many of his creditors were eventually paid, he continued to live abroad, including in Jamaica and France.
 He died in Boulogne-sur-Mer on 30 December 1848, aged 76.

+There is a memorial to Pallmer in All Saints Church, Kingston upon Thames.